 At a national level, the Government's ambition is to make cycling and walking the natural choices for shorter journeys such as going to work, school and local services.
 To achieve such an aspiration, it is imperative that national, regional and local policies all ensure that active travel is an integral part of the current and future transport network.
-The policies presented below all have a key role in supporting an increase in cycling and walking journeys within England.
+The key transport policies presented below all have a key role in supporting an increase in cycling and walking journeys within England.
+A wider review of transport and environmental policies is found in the remainder of the chapter.